-3. New Accounting Pronouncements
+2. New Accounting Pronouncements

 Revenue recognition - In May 2014, the Financial Accounting Standards Board (FASB) issued new revenue recognition guidance to provide a single, comprehensive revenue recognition model for all contracts with customers.
 Under the new guidance, an entity will recognize revenue to depict the transfer of promised goods or services to customers at an amount that the entity expects to be entitled to in exchange for those goods or services.
 A five step model has been introduced for an entity to apply when recognizing revenue.
-The new guidance also includes enhanced disclosure requirements and is effective January 1, 2018, with early adoption permitted for January 1, 2017.
+The new guidance also includes enhanced disclosure requirements and is effective January 1, 2018.
 Entities have the option to apply the new guidance under a retrospective approach to each prior reporting period presented, or a modified retrospective approach with the cumulative effect of initially applying the new guidance recognized at the date of initial application within the Consolidated Statement of Changes in Shareholder's Equity.
-We plan to adopt the new guidance effective January 1, 2018 and do not expect the adoption to have a material impact on our financial statements.
+We will adopt the new guidance effective January 1, 2018.
+We have substantially completed our evaluation of the impact of the new standard and do not expect the adoption to have a material impact on our financial statements.
+We plan to adopt the new guidance under the modified retrospective approach.